-- 3.1.
-Students shall note the following: - 3.1.1.
+3.1.
+Students shall note the following:

+- 3.1.1.
 Zoom is hosted on servers in the U.S. This includes recordings done through Zoom. - 3.1.2.
 If you have privacy concerns about your data, provide only your first name or a nickname when you join a session. - 3.1.3.
 The system is configured in a way that all participants are automatically notified when a session is being recorded.
 In other words, a session cannot be recorded without you knowing about it. - 4.
 Technology Information (What to do if You Have Difficulty Accessing/Connecting to the Course Material).
 There are some areas where I can help you but for many issues other sources of support are more likely to resolve your issue. - 4.1.
 If you are struggling with bandwidth, data, or connectivity issues that are interfering with access to material or assignment completion please email me.
 The earlier in the term you contact me the more likely I am to be able to help you. - 4.2.
-If you feel you don't have the computer equipment necessary to complete the course, the IT help desk has some computer equipment to lend, including laptops (which can be reserved online in advance here).
-Please note for virtual class sessions you will not require a webcam.
+If you are having issues with course technology, contacting other sources of support (i.e., not me) is most likely to help.
+Please feel free to email me if you're unsure of where to go for help.
+All the software/platforms you are required to use are supported through York.
+Please see Computing for